 One trend that cannot certainly be unnoticed is fur: fluffy footwear popular both in men and women fashion – included open shoes versions.
 Gucci’s Kangaroo fur-lined loafers first took centre stage in July when they made their debut in the menswear runway show.
 Soon after, the brand launched the female version as part of their 2015 Fall/Winter season look.

 Does avant-garde always come along with peculiarity?, Where are we all going to end up?

 RnB performer was spotted wearing a comfy outfit.

-When RnB performer Rihanna decides to go for a hoodie, no rx she opts for the comfy and noticeable one.
-Spotted in the streets, link the singer styled a navy Standard Logo Sweater from streetwear label Rebel8 with an oversize white and blue coat.
+When RnB performer Rihanna decides to go for a hoodie, she opts for the comfy and noticeable one.
+Spotted in the streets, the singer styled a navy Standard Logo Sweater from streetwear label Rebel8 with an oversize white and blue coat.
 The sweater, that you can find in the menswear section of Rebel8‘s e-shop or at Attitude Clothing Online, is also available in black and in a grey model for an outfit twist.